Demonstrating Analog Inference on the BrainScaleS-2 Mobile System: Acknowledgments

-\begin{IEEEbiography}[{ }]{Joscha Ilmberger} received his M.Sc.\ degree in physics from Heidelberg University, Germany in 2017.
+\begin{IEEEbiography}[{ }]{Joscha Ilmberger } received his M.Sc.\ degree in physics from Heidelberg University, Germany in 2017.
 As a Ph.D.\ student in the Electronic Vision(s) group at Heidelberg University, his research interests are scaling and digital architecture design of novel analog neuromorphic hardware. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Eric Müller} received the Ph.D.\ degree in physics from Heidelberg University, Germany, in 2014.
+\begin{IEEEbiography}[{ }]{Eric Müller } received the Ph.D.\ degree in physics from Heidelberg University, Germany, in 2014.
 Currently, he is a researcher in the Electronic Vision(s) group at Kirchhoff-Institute for Physics, Heidelberg University.
 His research interests are large-scale computing, information processing in closed-loop environments, and non-von-Neumann computing paradigms.
 He is the architect of the BrainScaleS operating system and leads BrainScaleS software development. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Philipp Spilger} received the M.Sc.\ degree in physics from Heidelberg University, Germany, in 2021.
-Currently, he is a researcher in the Electronic Vision(s) group at Kirchhoff-Institute for Physics, Heidelberg University.
+\begin{IEEEbiography}[{ }]{Philipp Spilger } received the M.Sc.\ degree in physics from Heidelberg University, Germany, in 2021.
+Currently, he is a Ph.D.\ student in the Electronic Vision(s) group at Kirchhoff-Institute for Physics, Heidelberg University.
 His research interests are software abstraction for control and configuration of neuromorphic hardware based on optimization and compilation techniques. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Johannes Weis} received the M.Sc.\ degree in physics from Heidelberg University, Germany, in 2020.
+\begin{IEEEbiography}[{ }]{Johannes Weis } received the M.Sc.\ degree in physics from Heidelberg University, Germany, in 2020.
 Currently, he is a researcher in the Electronic Vision(s) group at Kirchhoff-Institute for Physics, Heidelberg University.
 His research interests are characterization and calibration of analog VSLI systems for emulation of biologically inspred neural networks, including hardware-specific model development and optimization. \end{IEEEbiography}